-With packed bars, noon beers and grownups playing hooky, March Madness is really, truly back
+With packed bars, noon beers and grown-ups playing hooky, March Madness is really, truly back

 “Got an upset to start,” Dunnavant replied.

 Dunnavant and Hillman, friends since college, had been watching the tournament together for more than two decades.
-In a few hours, friends they had seen only over Zoom during the past two years would join them.
+In a few hours, friends they had seen only on Zoom over the past two years would join them.

 “We do this every year,” Dunnavant said.
 “And we haven’t done it in three years.”

-A server asked if he could glance at Hillman’s bracket.
+A server asked whether he could glance at Hillman’s bracket.
 Hillman produced a blank one from his stack of extras and handed it to him.
-Dunnavant ordered a can of Bohemian lager and chicken tenders, and rooted for an obscure occurrence: If any team scored exactly one point, they would drink continuously until it scored again.
+Dunnavant ordered a can of Bohemian lager and chicken tenders, then rooted for an obscure occurrence: If any team scored exactly one point, they would drink continuously until it scored again.

 “It makes the beginning of a 1-16 game exciting,” said Dunnavant, a 43-year-old who lives in Gaithersburg.

 They had been careful over the past two years.
 When they carried on their tradition of gathering for the NFL draft, they watched in a hotel room.
 They had been vaccinated and boosted.
 They had worn masks in public.
-Now, “Everyone is just like, we got to get back.”
+Now, “Everyone is just like, ‘We got to get back,’ ” Hillman said.

 Across the country, so many others felt the same sensation.
 In Buffalo, fans packed a brewery next to KeyBank Center, drinking beer in a constellation of team colors.
-Inside the arena, senior Marie Gentile, the president of Providence’s PC Pep Band, prepared to lead her musicians.
+In the arena, senior Marie Gentile, the president of Providence’s pep band, prepared to lead her musicians.
 Two years ago, she had been about to walk to Madison Square Garden when the Big East tournament was canceled.
 Last year, the band rehearsed outdoors and played at a few lacrosse games.
-Thursday, she splashed glitter on her arms and played at one of the biggest sporting events in America.
+On Thursday, she splashed glitter on her arms and played at one of the biggest sporting events in America.

-“Nothing better than painting your face and looking ridiculous walking through the street,” Gentile said.
+“Nothing better than painting your face and looking ridiculous walking through the street,” she said.

-In Portland’s Moda Center, hundreds of blue-clad Memphis arrived early, posed for photos with Pouncer, the school mascot, and danced along to the school’s traveling student band.
+At Moda Center in Portland, Ore., hundreds of blue-clad Memphis fans arrived early; posed for photos with Pouncer, the school mascot; and danced along to the school’s traveling student band.
 During a victory over Boise State, they drowned out attempted “BOI-SE!” chants.
 Afterward, Coach Penny Hardaway and star freshman Jalen Duren saluted the crowd.

 “This is wonderful,” Hardaway said.
 “Honestly, to see the fans in the stands, this is true March Madness.
-Watching it in the past, when it happened to be in Indianapolis and no fans really, just family, that's not March Madness.
-This is beautiful to just be here and seeing it with the family here, the fans here, everybody walking around in the city, that's beautiful to me.”
+Watching it in the past, when it happened to be in Indianapolis and no fans really, just family, that’s not March Madness.
+This is beautiful to just be here and seeing it with the family here, the fans here, everybody walking around in the city — that’s beautiful to me.”

 Back at Penn Quarter Sports Tavern, Brian Garcia, a 60-year-old from Silver Spring, was the first customer through the doors.
 He’s not usually a barfly.
 But he is between jobs and loves college basketball, especially Maryland (his team) and Seton Hall (his daughter’s alma mater).
 The chance to feel normal again was too much to pass up.
 He ordered a Bloody Mary and waited for his friend to arrive.